How to Build Trust in Your Team (Even When You’re Remote)

 • Listen actively and validate concerns.

-• Offer flexibility when personal circumstances arise.
+• Offer flexibility when personal stuff comes up.

 • Encourage psychological safety — people should feel safe to speak up without fear of judgement.